godotengine/godot-docs/tutorials/2d/2d_sprite_animation.rst

 Introduction
 ------------

-In this tutorial, you'll learn about creating 2D animated characters with the AnimatedSprite class and the AnimationPlayer.
+In this tutorial, you'll learn how to create 2D animated characters with the AnimatedSprite class and the AnimationPlayer.
 Typically, when you create or download an animated character, it will come in one of two ways: as individual images or as a single sprite sheet containing all the animation's frames.
-Both can easily be animated in Godot.
+Both can be animated in Godot with the AnimatedSprite class.

 First, we'll use :ref:`AnimatedSprite <class_AnimatedSprite>` to
 animate a collection of individual images.
 Then we will animate a sprite sheet using this class.
-Finally, we will learn another way to animate a sprite sheet using :ref:`AnimationPlayer <class_AnimationPlayer>` along with the *Animation* property of :ref:`Sprite <class_Sprite>`.
+Finally, we will learn another way to animate a sprite sheet with :ref:`AnimationPlayer <class_AnimationPlayer>` and the *Animation* property of :ref:`Sprite <class_Sprite>`.

 .. note:: Art for the following examples by https://opengameart.org/users/ansimuz and by